vikasvarfa/Weather-React-App/README.md

-I have created a React Web App where a user can know about weather condition by just searchig with city name For Demo of website visite [Link](https://weather-app-9a92c.web.app/).
+I have created a React Web App where a user can know about weather condition by just searching with city name For Demo of website visite [Link](https://weather-app-9a92c.web.app/).

 # Getting Started with Create React App